Answers4AWS/graffiti-monkey/README.rst

 ::

-	usage: graffiti-monkey [-h] [--region REGION] [--verbose] [--version]
+	usage: graffiti-monkey [-h] [--region REGION] [--verbose] [--version] [--config CONFIG.YML]

 	Propagates tags from AWS EC2 instances to EBS volumes, and then to EBS snapshots.
 This makes it much easier to find things down the road.

 	optional arguments:
 	  -h, --help           show this help message and exit --region REGION      the region to tag things in (default is current region of EC2 instance this is running on).
 E.g. us-east-1 --verbose, -v        enable verbose output (-vvv for more) --version            display version number and exit
+	  --config CONFIG.YML  read a yaml configuration file.  specify tags to propagate without changing code.

 Examples
 --------